kbr/autocron/docs/index.rst

 autocron documentation
 ======================

-**autocron** is a simple asynchronous task handler to execute tasks in a separate process for not blocking the main application otherwise.
+**autocron** is a simple asynchronous task handler to execute tasks in a separate process, not blocking the main application otherwise.

-**autocron** does not need any dependencies beside the Python Standard-Library and is therefore easy to install and easy to integrate into (web-)applications.
+**autocron** does not need any dependencies beside the Python Standard-Library and is easy to install and easy to integrate into web-applications.

-**autocron** makes use of a dedicated ``SQLite`` database as message storage.
+**autocron** makes use of a ``SQLite`` database as message storage.
 This is fast enought for low- to medium-traffic sites.
 Which are most websites.

     The idea behind ``autocron`` is to make the integration of an asynchronous task handler as easy as possible.
 This is often desirable for applications that don't need massive scaling.
-Vertical scaling will work but for horizontal scaling another concept for task-queues and -workers is required.
+Vertical scaling will work but for horizontal scaling autocron is currently not designed.

 All configurations are preset with useful values and can get inspected and modified by the ``autocron`` command-line based :ref:`admin interface <admin-iterface>`.